 We take the pot off heat before adding the pesto since pesto looses color and flavor if heated.
 The cooked pasta will warm up the pesto and melt the cheese without needing to be on direct heat.

 What kind of pasta should I use?

 Shelf-stable or frozen cheese tortellini will work for this recipe.

 Homemade pesto has the most flavor.
 If using store bought, make sure you can see the ingredients through the jar (ex-garlic, basil, oil, etc).
 This means it is not blended to a pulp and still has a lot of flavor.

 How to store vegetarian tortellini:

 - Fridge - store this recipe in an air tight container in the refrigerator for up to a week

 - Freezer - this recipe can be a freezer meal!
 Prepare as usual, and let dish cool off completely.
 Place in a freezer container and freeze.
 24 hours before the meal, place container from the freezer to the fridge to allow thawing.
 When ready to eat, place in a 9 x 13 tray and bake at 400 degrees for about 20 minutes or until inside cheese of the tortellini is melted.

 - 19 oz cheese tortellini

 - Cook tortellini according to directions.
 Drain out all water besides 4 tbsp.
+Leave tortellini in same pot and place on the counter.
 Add pesto and stir until well mixed throughout.
 Then, add mozzarella cheese.
 Serve pesto tortellini pasta hot!